wallytutor/julia-for-scientists/README.md

-# julia-for-scientists
+# Julia for Scientists

-Julia from zero to hero with an approach for scientific computation
+Julia from zero to hero with an approach for scientific computation.

+## Before you start

+## How to follow the tutorials

+## Where to go from here?